MooersLab/writingLogTemplate/README.md

 - Inventory of data on hand and where is located
 - List of associated GitHub repositories
 - List of relevant blog posts
-- List of relevant vidoes
+- List of relevant videos

 ### Daily entries